 Well, one such way is to undertake an “early termination”, an option likely included in your contract.
 This option, however, may prove very costly to you, the lessee, because the dealer, lessor, will want you not only to pay up the owed amount, but also to compensate him or her for the lost business through various fees and penalties.

 Fortunately though, there is a third option for you, which may well be the best one compared to the previous two.
 Somewhat akin to the selling option, you may attempt a “lease transfer” instead.
 This solution still involves finding someone who would be willing to take over the lease of your car (and the using of the car), but may be less of a pain in the eyes of the lessor, especially if the new lessee is more creditworthy than you are.
 If you manage to negotiate a lease transfer, the remaining rights and obligations from the lease agreement will be transferred to the new lessee with little or no additional costs arising for you.
+You may also want to see about your insurance when you are leasing your car, since it may affect your insurance premium, a quick check with your insurance company about your policy before you decide to lease may be in order.

 Legally, lease transfer is probably more complicated than are any of the previous options.
 There are, however, online services which specialize in facilitating lease transfers and bring lessees together, making the search for a lease successor that much simpler.
 Be advised that some of those services charge a fee for successful transactions, but the overall value for you will most probably outweigh this fee, especially if you avoid other costly fines and penalties from your dealer.